7 Steps to Building a Winning Sales Process for your Inside Sales Team

 Analyze the sales process over time and understand how it can be improved.
 Also, every process will have a bottleneck, and the sales process is no different.
 Eliminating bottlenecks is the easiest way to improve sales performance.

 For instance, as your team grows, you will need to ramp up sales.
 This might seem easy in theory—you just hire more inside sales reps.
 But this might not effectively scale out.
 Adding more prospects to the top of the funnel might seem like a good idea, but if your team does not have enough inside sales reps who are skilled at product demos, a bottleneck might be created.
 Prospects could go down the sales funnel and get stuck at the presentation stage because the team may not have the bandwidth for more than“X” number of demos.
 By recognizing this bottleneck, you conclude that you need to invest in training your inside sales team on presentation skills.

 It is easier to create a sales process than it is to get your inside sales team to implement and adhere to it.
 This can be solved by automating the sales process within a CRM software and have it do a chunk of the work.
 Follow-up emails can be scheduled within the CRM, with reminders popping up on overdue tasks.
 Lead stages can be changed automatically using triggers in a workflow.
 The tiring task of sending out prospecting emails can be made easier with the use of email templates that can be edited right within the CRM.

 If you’re looking for an easy-to-use CRM for your inside sales team, look no further.
-Freshworks CRM is an intuitive sales CRM that can help you optimize your sales process.
+Freshsales CRM is an intuitive sales CRM that can help you optimize your sales process.
 With AI-based features like lead scoring and territory management, your inside sales team can now focus more on selling rather than sorting leads manually.
-Do this and more with Freshworks CRM.
+Do this and more with Freshsales CRM.

 Subscribe for blog updates